 Naturalization from permanent resident to U.S. citizenship is not always the right path to take.
 When you apply for U.S. citizenship, you are required to give a lot of personal information to the government.
 It is possible that applying for naturalization may trigger the government beginning removal (deportation) proceedings against you.

 In addition to your citizenship application being denied, it is possible the government may argue that you are no longer qualified to be or permitted to be a permanent resident.
 Another case in which you would definitely not want to apply for U.S. citizenship is if you have a criminal history that makes you deportable from the United States.
-Austin attorney Mario Flores can discuss how applying for naturalization may impact your status as a lawful permanent resident and help you decide what path is best for your situation
+As an immigration attorney, I can discuss how applying for naturalization may impact your status as a lawful permanent resident and help you decide what path is best for your situation.